 Wat Pho or the Temple of Reclining Buddha is a must visit place in Bangkok.
-You will be amazed with how big the Buddha is.
-Actually it is just a 10-minute walk from the Grand Palace.
+You will be amazed by how big the Buddha is.
+Actually, it is just a 10-minute walk from the Grand Palace.
 So if ever you will visiting Grand Palace, visit this place also.

 See?
 It is so big and long that it looks like it has been squished inside the building.
-It is said that it is 15 metres tall, 46 metres long.
+It is said that it is 15 meters tall, 46 meters long.
 And It is my first time to see a Buddha in a unique position.
-Usual Buddhas are always sitting in an meditating position.
+Usual Buddhas are always sitting in a meditating position.

 Wat Pho is also known as the leading school of massage in Thailand.
 So if you have enough time, try their traditional Thai massage and get your muscles a treat from walking all day long.
 We didn’t have a chance to experience it since we went to this place during peak season.
 People are flooding everywhere.
-There are quite a long que for the massage. 🙁
+There is quite a long queue for the massage. 🙁

 Fresh Pomegranate Juice.